Our Mission

 Conservation Advocacy

-90 North Foundation’s proposed solution, underpinned by scientific research, is to catalyse agreement for a comprehensive suite of conservation measures for the Central Arctic Ocean through an international treaty (such as an ‘Arctic Ocean Treaty System’), resulting in the establishment of a North Pole Marine Reserve (or similar).
+90NF’s proposed solution, underpinned by scientific research, is to catalyse agreement for a comprehensive suite of conservation measures for the Central Arctic Ocean through an international treaty (such as an ‘Arctic Ocean Treaty System’), resulting in the establishment of a North Pole Marine Reserve (or similar).

 Organisation

-The 90 North Foundation is a Charitable Incorporated Organisation registered with the Charity Commission for England and Wales (Charity No 1194573).
+90 North Foundation is a Charitable Incorporated Organisation registered with the Charity Commission for England and Wales (Charity No 1194573).
 The Foundation is governed by its Constitution, available on request from the Charity Commission.

-Currently, no other non-governmental organisation is focused exclusively on the conservation of the biodiversity and ecosystem services within the high seas of the Central Arctic Ocean (CAO), the benefits of which will be felt in the more biologically active coastal waters of the Arctic Ocean surrounding the CAO.
+Currently, no other non-governmental organisation is focused exclusively on the conservation of the biodiversity and ecosystem services within the high seas of the Central Arctic Ocean (CAO), the benefits of which will be felt in the more biologically-active coastal waters of the Arctic Ocean surrounding the CAO.